cl-unrc-lab/Tolerange/README.md

 * `doc/`: it contain classes documentations and the grammar for the faulty modelling language.

 # Binary Files and Running the Tool
-This distribution comes with binaries, thus you can execute the tool without compiling.
+This distribution comes with binaries, thus you can execute the tool without compiling it.
 If you want to compile the tool just follow the steps in the [Installation Section](#installation).

-All the scripts needed for running the tool are placed in the folder bin/ the basic script is "Tolerange", for printing the help you can proceed as follows:
+All the scripts needed for running the tool are placed in the folder bin/ the basic script is "Tolerange".
+For instance, For printing the help you have to execute the following commands:

 ```console
 $ cd bin